zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

 After you internationalize your application, you can view it by following steps in [Changing the desktop language](https://zowe.github.io/docs-site/latest/user-guide/mvd-using.html#changing-the-desktop-language).

 ## Internationalizing Angular applications
-To internationalize Zowe applications using the Angular framework, take the following steps:
+Zowe applications that use the Angular framework depend on `.xlf` formatted files to store static translated content and `.json` files to store dynamic translated content.
+These files must be in the application's `web/assets/i18n` folder at runtime.
+Each translated language will have its own file.

-1. Save translated static content in `.xlf` files and save translated dynamic content in `.json` files.
-Include language codes in the file names, for example `messages.de.json` and `messages.de.xlf`.
-For examples, see the [Sample Angular Application files](https://github.com/zowe/sample-angular-app/tree/master/webClient/src/assets/i18n).
+To internationalize an application, you must install Angular-compatible internationalization libraries.
+Be aware that libraries can be better suited to either static or dynamic HTML elements.
+The examples in this task use the ngx-i18nsupport library for static content and angular-l10n for dynamic content.

-2. Create the following directory in your application structure, and move the `.xlf` and `.json` files there: `<my_app>/webClient/src/assets/i18n`
+To internationalize Zowe Angular applications, take the following steps:

-4. To install internationalization libraries, use the `npm` command, for example:
+1. To install internationalization libraries, use the `npm` command, for example:

    ```
    npm install --save-dev ngx-i18nsupport